CVE-2026-5525: CWE-121: Stack-based Buffer Overflow in Notepad++ Project Notepad++

 Technical Summary

-This vulnerability in Notepad++ 8.9.3 involves improper bounds checking in the file drop handler component.
-Specifically, when a directory path of exactly 259 characters is dragged and dropped without a trailing backslash, the software appends a backslash and null terminator to the path string without verifying buffer capacity.
-This leads to a stack-based buffer overflow, resulting in a crash with STATUS_STACK_BUFFER_OVERRUN.
-The CVSS 3.1 vector indicates the attack requires local access with low privileges, high attack complexity, and user interaction.
-Confidentiality and integrity impacts are high, but availability impact is not affected.
+This vulnerability in Notepad++ 8.9.3 arises from improper bounds checking in the file drop handler component.
+Specifically, when a directory path of exactly 259 characters without a trailing backslash is dropped into the application, Notepad++ appends a backslash and null terminator to the path string without verifying buffer capacity.
+This leads to a stack-based buffer overflow resulting in a crash (STATUS_STACK_BUFFER_OVERRUN).
+The CVSS 3.1 vector indicates the attack requires local access with low privileges and user interaction, with high impact on confidentiality and integrity but no impact on availability.

 Potential Impact